pieroproietti/penguins-eggs/DOCS/WAY-TO-ALPINE.md

 ```

+# Actual state
+After 4 weeks from start this project, I was able to remaster and reinstall a customized Alpine Linux (my classical colibri) acting as the various versions on others distros.

+You can remaster and reinstall it, we lacks an APKBUILD to create a real package, but I installed it by a script.

+I added now firmwares and grub, but until now never tested it on real hardware.

+Stay tuned!

 # Someone can follow?
 This is my end for now... but in same way can be an usefull starting point to someone more expert than me on AlpineLinux.

 I'm looking on [gitlab alpine](https://gitlab.alpinelinux.org/alpine) and on [Alpine Linux](https://alpinelinux.org/), great places... probably too great for me.

-# Actual state
-Today, after 3 weeks from start this project, I was able to remaster and reinstall a customized Alpine Linux (my classical colibri) acting as the various versions.

-Probably tomorrow I will add a video about that...
-I need again to build an APKBUILD for penguins-eggs and look if I can use calamare with the last Alpine Linux.

-Stay tuned!

 # Video